Mallard: Feeding

 The mallard is omnivorous and very flexible in its choice of food.
 Its diet may vary based on several factors, including the stage of the breeding cycle, short-term variations in available food, nutrient availability, and interspecific and intraspecific competition.
 The majority of the mallard's diet seems to be made up of gastropods, insects (including beetles, flies, lepidopterans, dragonflies, and caddisflies), crustaceans, other arthropods, worms, feces of other birds, many varieties of seeds and plant matter, and roots and tubers.
 During the breeding season, male birds were recorded to have eaten 37.6% animal matter and 62.4% plant matter, most notably the grass Echinochloa crus-galli, and nonlaying females ate 37.0% animal matter and 63.0% plant matter, while laying females ate 71.9% animal matter and only 28.1% plant matter.
 Plants generally make up the larger part of a bird's diet, especially during autumn migration and in the winter.

 The mallard usually feeds by dabbling for plant food or grazing; there are reports of it eating frogs, other amphibians, and fish, including carcasses.
 However, in 2017 a flock of mallards in Romania were observed hunting fledglings of small migratory birds when they land in the water, which included a grey wagtail and a black redstart.
 This was the first documented occasion they had been seen attacking and consuming large vertebrates.
+In 2026, this behaviour was also observed in New Zealand's Lake Alexandrina, with mallards observed preying upon the chicks of the pūteketeke and subsequently euthanised.
 It usually nests on a river bank, but not always near water.
 It is highly gregarious outside of the breeding season and forms large flocks, which are known as "sordes".